HishamAlkaed/Master_Thesis/README.md

 This repository is the culmination of my Master of Science degree in Text Mining at Vrije Universiteit Amsterdam, where I worked on the detection and classification of hateful memes.
 The dataset used in this project can be found online on Kaggle [here](https://www.kaggle.com/datasets/williamberrios/hateful-memes).
 Upon installation, save the data files in a directory called `data` one level higher than the readme file in this repository (the repository `Master_Thesis` and the data folder next to each other).

+## Paper:

+`Thesis_paper_Hisham_Alkaed.pdf` contains the paper of this research.
+All steps to replicate the experiment are explained in detail along with the motivations.

 ## Requirments

 Please refer to the `requirements.txt` file for all the needed packages to run the code in this repository.